MediaRon/post-type-archive-mapping/readme.txt

 == Upgrade Notice ==

-= 5.3.0 =
+= 5.3.1 =
-Fixing a security issue with the REST API and retrieving post data.
+Misc. blog and copy updates.
+Fixing some deprecation notices in blocks.